A Revolution in Cancer Therapy

 While blood cancers have been the catalyst for these advances, researchers and physicians hold the same hope for CAR T-cell therapy success in solid tumors.
 The University of Kansas Cancer Center researchers in the lab are applying immunotherapy and CAR T-cell therapy concepts to the stomach, brain and other parts of the body.
 In the clinic, multiple cellular therapy-based trials are open for enrollment with several more in start-up.

 “The fields of cancer research and care are on an incredible trajectory.
 It’s a remarkable time to be a doctor, nurse or researcher,” McGuirk says.
 “When we look back, I think we are going to see it as a turning point, when the very landscape of cancer medicine changed.”

-Choose the best care for your patients.
+The best care for your patients.

-As a destination for cancer care, The University of Kansas Cancer Center is here to assist you in caring for your patients.
+The University of Kansas Cancer Center is here to assist you in caring for your patients.
 Call 913-588-5568 to refer.

 Bench to Bedside: Immunotherapy

 Dr. Roy Jensen: Welcome to the first episode of Bench-to-Bedside, a weekly series of live conversations about recent advances in cancer, from the research bench to treatment at the patient's bedside.
 I'm Dr. Roy Jensen, Director of The University of Kansas Cancer Center, and with me is Dr. Joel McGuirk, who is our Director of The Division of Hematologic Malignancies and Cellular Therapeutics.
 Together, we're gonna help you better understand CAR T therapy, a type of immunotherapy that is changing the landscape of cancer treatment.
 What is immunotherapy and how does it work?